lambdaclass/concrete/docs/VERIFY_GATES.md

 the per-gate detail includes the diagnostic lines and codes.
 The process exits non-zero only on errors.

+A downstream gate whose input artifact was not produced is reported as `skipped (upstream gate failed)` rather than `ok`.
+The skip cascade is:

+- `post-elab` is warnings-only — never blocks downstream.
+- `post-mono` runs whenever a `ValidatedCore` exists.
+If it errors, `post-lower` and `post-cleanup` are skipped.
+- `post-lower` runs whenever `post-mono` is clean.
+If it errors, `post-cleanup` is skipped (cleanup is meant to verify that `ssaCleanupProgram` preserved invariants, which is only a meaningful claim when the raw SSA already verified).

+The renderer shows `skipped` so a clean banner cannot accidentally mean "downstream gates didn't run and we'd have caught a regression if they had."

 ### Corpus: `make test-verify-gates`

 Runs the gates across the curated corpora — the oracle vectors